Hugo-ter-Doest/PABC-API/README.md

 npm run start:prod
 ```

+Alternatively, there is a Dockerfile included to create a Docker image.

 # 📜 License
 This project is licensed under the EUPL 1.2 License.
 Feel free to use and modify it! 🚀